ilich/MvcReportViewer/README.md

 *htmlAttributes* - An object that contains the HTML attributes to set for the element.

+You **MUST** use this method if your report parameters contants underscores.

 **@Html.MvcReportViewer(string reportPath, string reportServerUrl = null, string username = null, string password = null, IEnumerable<KeyValuePair<string, object>> reportParameters = null, ControlSettings controlSettings = null, object htmlAttributes = null, FormMethod method = FormMethod.Get)**

 *reportPath* - The path to the report on the server.